skalenetwork/node-cli/README.md

 Init SKALE node on current machine

-> Local-only

 ```bash
 skale node init
 ```

-Required arguments(available through prompt):
+Required arguments:
+-   `--install-deps` - install docker and other dependencies
+-   `--dry-run` - only creates needed files and directories and don't create and containers
+-   `--env-file` - path to env file where required parameters listed above are defined

+You should also specify the following parameters through environment variables in env-file:
+- `SGX_SERVER_URL` - sgx server url
--   `--disk-mountpoint` - mount point of the disk to be used for storing sChains data
+- `DISK_MOUNTPOINT` - mount point of the disk to be used for storing sChains data

-You should also specify the following options through environment variables or .env file:

--   `GITHUB_TOKEN` - token for accessing `skale-node` repo
+- `DOCKER_LVMPY_STREAM` - stream of `docker-lvmpy` to use
 - `DOCKER_USERNAME` - username for DockerHub
 - `DOCKER_PASSWORD` - password for DockerHub
 - `DB_PASSWORD` - MySQL password for local node database
 - `DISK_MOUNTPOINT` - Mount point of the disk to be used for storing sChains data
--   `GITHUB_TOKEN` - token for accessing `skale-node` repo
--   `GIT_BRANCH` - stream of `skale-node` to use
+- `CONTAINER_CONFIGS_STREAM` - stream of `skale-node` to use
 - `IMA_ENDPOINT` - IMA endpoint to connect
 - `ENDPOINT` - RPC endpoint of the node in the network where SKALE manager is deployed
-- `MANAGER_URL` - URL to SKALE Manager contracts ABI and addresses
+- `MANAGER_CONTRACTS_ABI_URL` - URL to SKALE Manager contracts ABI and addresses
-- `IMA_URL` - URL to IMA contracts ABI and addresses
+- `IMA_CONTRACTS_ABI_URL` - URL to IMA contracts ABI and addresses
 - `FILEBEAT_URL` - URL to the Filebeat log server
-- `DB_USER`'  - MySQL user for local node database - _optional_
+- `DB_USER`'  - MySQL user for local node database
-- `DB_PASSWORD` - Password for root user of node internal database (equal to user password by default) - _optional_
+- `DB_PASSWORD` - Password for root user of node internal database (equal to user password by default)
-- `DB_PORT` - Port for of node internal database (default is `3306`) - _optional_
+- `DB_PORT` - Port for of node internal database (default is `3306`)

 #### Node Register